jprumekso/crudite/README.md

 ## Contributing

-Found bug or want to improve something in `crudite`?
+Found bug or want to improve `crudite`?
 Email me at jalurumekso@gmail.com